Devil's Doorway: Reception

-According to MGM records the film earned $1,349,000 in the US and Canada and $747,000 overseas, resulting in a profit of $25,000.
+According to MGM records, the film earned $1,349,000 in the U.S. and Canada and $747,000 overseas, resulting in a profit of $25,000.

 Critical response

 Bosley Crowther called the movie a "whopping action film".
 He notes "Devil's Doorway, like the Twentieth Century-Fox picture of a few months back, Broken Arrow, is a Western with a point of view that rattles some skeletons in our family closet.
 Robert Taylor may strike you as a rather peculiar choice to play a full-blooded Indian, but give the man credit for a forceful performance.
 Indeed, his is the only role that is not a stereotype.
 However, the other players give good performances even though they represent characters that are as much a part of the Western film formula as horses and sagebrush."